CamiloBaeza/jupyter-a-python/README.md

-# Action_jupyter_to_py

-whit Github actions

-this repo demos the action by dowloading a csvs
+# Cambiar extencion .ipynb a .py